betaglot/plantabeta/docs/reference/Move/BodyMove/Walk.md

 -
 ## Quotes

-Quotes about this Move
+Quotes about this Moto

 > Quote

-## MoveErrors
+## MotoErrors

-- Ways that this Move could be performed in correctly, causing injury or causing inefficiencies.
+- Ways that this Moto could be performed in correctly, causing injury or causing inefficiencies.

 ## Examples